 The Mystery behind Subarnarekha/Swarnarekha River

-“Subarnarekha” or “Swarnarekha” which means the “line of gold” is the river which gave birth to the huge Hundru falls.
+“Subarnarekha” or “Swarnarekha” which means the “line of gold” is the river that gave birth to the huge Hundru falls.
 The interesting fact about this river is that gold particles are present in its river bed and thus is often referred to as “the river of gold“.
 The mystery behind the presence of gold particles in the river is still unsolved.
-Geologists believes that the gold particles get mixed in the river water while it flows throw many rocks and stones but still has not been proved.
+Geologists believe that the gold particles get mixed in the river water while it flows throw many rocks and stones but still has not been proved.

 Few of the tribal people in the villages of Tamar and Saranda does the work of finding gold particles and sell the particles to the local goldsmith.
 It is the only source of family income for many tribal families.
 It may sound great and an easy way of income but no it is not.
 A person takes an entire day to find one or two particles of gold.
 In a month an individual can find not more than 70 to 80 particles for which they earn only 6 to 8 thousand rupees.

 So this was all about Hundru falls and the mysterious “Subarnarekha” or “Swarnarekha” river.
-Now rush out of your house and get wet in the rains.
-Have a Happy Monsoon.